Below are services covered under Nebraska Medicaid. For more information, see our Rules and Regulations.

 Nebraska Medicaid covers most drugs prescribed by the client's physician.
 Some over-the-counter drugs may be covered if prescribed by the physician and approved by Medicaid.
 There are several drugs Medicaid does not cover.

-Nebraska Medicaid covers private-duty nursing services when ordered by the client's physician and when medically necessary.
+Nebraska Medicaid covers medically necessary private-duty nursing services when ordered by the client's physician or APRN.
 Private-duty nursing services may be provided in the client's home or some other living arrangement outside of a hospital or nursing facility.
 Prior authorization is required for these services.

-Nebraska Medicaid covers medically necessary psychiatric and substance use disorder services for medically necessary primary psychiatric and/or substance use disorder diagnoses for individuals age 21 and older in the following categories:
+Nebraska Medicaid covers medically necessary psychiatric and substance use disorder services for medically necessary primary psychiatric and/or substance use disorder diagnoses for individuals age 21 and older, including outpatient services, day treatment, substance use disorder treatment, and hospital services.

 Nebraska Medicaid covers mammograms when provided based on a medically necessary diagnosis.
 In the absence of a diagnosis, Nebraska Medicaid covers mammograms according to the American Cancer Society's periodicity schedule.